jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 Your recent 100% return-to-office (RTO) mandate is transparently an attempt to turn back the clock to the bad-old-days: Bad for business, bad for the customer, bad for the shareholder.
 It's also terrible corporate citizenship.
-Finally, its genesys emphasizes a lack of trust between mercurial management and worried labor force that undermines leadership and risks toppling the financial empire that is JPMorganChase.
+Finally, its genesis emphasizes a lack of trust between mercurial management and worried labor force that undermines leadership and risks toppling the financial empire that is JPMorganChase.